Jack Andraka: Pancreatic cancer sensor

 In October 2013, Andraka appeared as a guest on The Colbert Report to talk about his work.

 Ira Pastan, who discovered mesothelin, said that Andraka's method "makes no scientific sense.
 I don't know anybody in the scientific community who believes his findings."
 George M. Church, professor of genetics at Harvard University, also raised concerns about the cost, speed, and sensitivity claims.
 The novelty of Andraka's work has also been questioned.
 In 2005, seven years before Andraka won the Intel ISEF, a group of researchers at Jefferson Medical College and the University of Delaware reported a carbon-nanotube based sensor for use in breast cancer diagnostics that uses a methodology nearly identical to Andraka's purportedly novel methodology.
 In addition, a carbon-nanotube based sensor similar to Andraka's was reported in 2009 by Wang et al., a group of researchers at Jiangnan University and University of Michigan, and a carbon-nanotube based sensor for applications in cancer diagnosis was reported in a 2008 paper by Shao et al. that used a methodology similar to Andraka's.
 In an explanation for why he was not on the Forbes 30 Under 30 List, Forbes editor Matthew Herper said that he overrode an expert judging panel to keep Andraka off the list was because his work was not published in a peer-reviewed scientific journal and because experts saw holes in his work.

 In 2012, Andraka filed a "World Patent" under the Patent Cooperation Treaty, which resulted in a preliminary search to determine patentability.
 The examination found "a lack of inventive step" and prior art in US Patents 7824925 and 8110369.
 No subsequent patent has been filed in any of the patent offices under the PCT and a "Code 122" (European Patent not filed) was issued on June 3, 2015.

 While being an advocate for open access, he was criticized for not publishing his discovery openly for anyone to use and build upon, and then trying to file a patent for it.

 Personal life

 Jack Andraka was born in Crownsville, Maryland and is of Polish ancestry.
 Andraka enrolled as a freshman at Stanford University for the 2015–2016 academic year.

 Andraka has been openly gay since he was 13.
 When asked to be interviewed about his sexual orientation, Andraka responded, "That sounds awesome!
-I’m openly gay and one of my biggest hopes is that I can help inspire other LGBT youth to get involved in STEM.
+I'm openly gay and one of my biggest hopes is that I can help inspire other LGBTQ youth to get involved in STEM.
 I didn't have many role models [who are gay scientists] besides Alan Turing."